Robert Towne: Personal life

 In 1968, Towne met actress Julie Payne; they were married from 1977 to 1982.
 According to Sam Wasson's The Big Goodbye: Chinatown and the Last Years of Hollywood, Towne was addicted to cocaine during this period and was occasionally violent, which led to a bitter divorce and custody battle over their daughter Katharine (born 1978).

 In 1984, Towne married Luisa Gaule.
-They have one daughter, Chiara.
+They had one daughter, Chiara.

-He is the former son-in-law of late actor John Payne and actress Anne Shirley.
-Through his daughter Katharine, his former son-in-law is actor Charlie Hunnam.
+He was the former son-in-law of late actor John Payne and actress Anne Shirley.
+Through his daughter Katharine, he was former father-in-law of actor Charlie Hunnam.

+Towne died at his home in Los Angeles on July 1, 2024, at the age of 89.